How to use the Scoresheet?

 How to configure Scoresheets?
 There are a few code tables that are associated in the Setup of Scoresheets.
 Case Type To access these configurations: Setup > Codes > Case Types Field Description Scoresheet years to import This field indicates the ...

-• How to Search for Cases?
+• How to use Tags?

-• How to copy or duplicate cases?
+• How to use Forms?